Local Alcohol Policy (pdf, 420KB)

-Council has adopted a liquor ban through an amendment to Schedule Four of the Public Safety Bylaw.
-A 24 hour, seven day a week liquor ban is now in force within the townships of Matamata, Morrinsville, Te Aroha and Waharoa.
+Council has adopted an alcohol ban within the Public Safety Bylaw.
+A 24 hour, seven day a week alochol ban is in force within the townships of Matamata, Morrinsville, Te Aroha and Waharoa.
 The ban has been in force since 2009.
 In September 2016 Council confirmed the ban will continue and this was a decision supported by the Police and Waikato District Health Board (Population Health).

-The purpose of this bylaw is to to deal with the control of liquor in public places.
-It also provides the Police with an effective way to address the negative effects associated with the consumption of liquor in public places, without impacting on law abiding citizens.
+The purpose of this bylaw is to deal with the control of alcohol in public places.
+It also provides the Police with an effective way to address the negative effects associated with the consumption of alcohol in public places, without impacting on residents.

 If you break any of the bylaw rules, police must give you the opportunity to remove the alcohol from the alcohol ban area before they police can search and/or arrest you.
 Police can also issue infringement fines for breaches of the alcohol ban.

 - View the Public Safety Bylaw (the part of the Consolidated Bylaw that includes the liquor ban)